nicklotz/kubeconcepts/public/01-kubernetes-intro.md

 > Health checks are ways to ensure how deployments and pods are reachable and working as expected before they can be used.

-> **Liveness** probes determine whether a container should be restarted, i.e. whether or not it is "live" or in a deadlock.
+> **Liveness** probes determine whether a container should be restarted.
+If the liveness probe fails, Kubernetes kills the container and restarts it.
+Use this to detect deadlocks or hung processes.

-> **Rediness** probes determine whether a container is ready to start accepting traffic.
+> **Readiness** probes determine whether a container is ready to accept traffic.
+If the readiness probe fails, the pod is removed from service endpoints but not restarted.
+Use this for startup delays or temporary unavailability.

 1. Remove the existing deployment.
 ```